marijnh/Eloquent-JavaScript/04_data.md

 {{index array, "square brackets"}}

-Square bracket array notation similarly allows the triple-dot operator to spread another array into the new array:
+Square bracket array notation similarly allows the triple-dot operator to spread another array into the new array.

 ```
 let words = ["never", "fully"];